 Changes – Speaking of changes, there are couples who want changes in between their pre-wedding sessions.
 Ask them to inquire and arrange for changing rooms or check into a hotel nearby where they can easily change.
 Going back and forth home will be very tedious for the couple and they will end up looking tired!

 Use The Burst Mode – Shooting in Burst Mode helps you catch any fleeting moments between the couple, scenes that are unexpected but can turn out amazingly because they’re natural and real.

 Check The Weather – Given global warming, you can be rewarded with a downpour or even flooding any day of the year.
 So don’t take chances and check the weather before you zero down on a date.
 If possible, also keep a backup date if anything goes wrong!

 Let Them Have Fun – Pre-wedding shoots started off as an opportunity for the couples to have fun before the wedding madness began.
-A pre-wedding shoot is one place where there is no family, no hundred relatives to meet, no obligations to fulfil – so let the couple enjoy this time and you get a chance to capture that love in their eyes!
+A pre-wedding shoot is one place where there is no family, no hundred relatives to meet, no obligations to fulfill – so let the couple enjoy this time and you get a chance to capture that love in their eyes!

-Tell Their Love-Story Through Your Photos – Couples want a pre-wedding shoot for the memories, so ensure that your images do just that.
+Tell Their Love-Story Through Your Photos – Couples want a pre-wedding photoshoot for the memories, so ensure that your images do just that.
 Show their journey as a couple, recreating their favourite moments, delving into their imaginations, or something as simple as capturing their mannerisms and little moments on this day!